D&I Weekly News Round Up: Incl - GuruFocus.com

 Originally published by Ericsson

-NORTHAMPTON, MA / ACCESSWIRE / June 30, 2023 / Welcome to the latest edition of our Diversity & Inclusion News Round-Up.
-Today we are talking about a new campaign encouraging girls to stay in sports, traditional gender roles among the super-rich, Pride month campaigns, and a VR headset simulating visual impairments.
+Welcome to the latest edition of our Diversity & Inclusion News Round up.
+Today we are talking about EU's new pay transparency directive, the 4-day workweek, a TED Talk on anxiety, and a World Down Syndrome Day campaign worth watching.

 View additional multimedia and more ESG storytelling from Ericsson on 3blmedia.com.